Ultimate Cheater Pulled Pork is the easiest, but greatest-tasting pulled pork recipe we’ve ever found. It’s always a hit and is awesome for parties!

 - 1/4 cup paprika

-- Put the pieces in a large slow cooker (5 quart minimum).
+Put the pieces in a large slow cooker.
 Sprinkle the meat with the rub, turning the pieces to coat evenly.
-Add the bottled smoke.
+Add the bottled liquid smoke.

-- Using tongs and a slotted spoon, transfer the meat to a rimmed platter or baking sheet.
+Using tongs and a slotted spoon, transfer the meat to a platter or baking sheet.
 Let rest until cool enough to handle.
-Pull the meat into strands (it should shred very easily).
+Pull the meat into strands (it should shred easily).
 Serve the barbecue piled on buns with your favorite barbecue sauce.

-- While the meat warms, combine the barbecue sauce and some of the additional reserved meat juice in a saucepan.
+While the meat warms, combine the barbecue sauce with some of the reserved meat juice in a saucepan.
 Heat through and serve with the barbecue.